CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_coming_soon.md

 # Data

-Details of the audio data and how it has been produced, and how the listening tests will be conducted.
+Details of the databases, file formats etc.

 # Software

-Details of the baseline software systems that will be released, the scene generator, and any additional tools.
+Details of the baseline software systems, and any additional tools.